 - Pour the cream into a large heatproof bowl.
 Place a strainer over the cream and set aside.

 - Return this mixture to the pot and cook, stirring constantly with a spatula, until the mixture reaches 82 C (180 F) or until it coats the back of a spoon.

 - Remove from the heat and pour through the strainer into the cream.

 - Stir the custard and cream together, then mix in the vanilla extract.

-- Remove from the ice bath, cover with plastic wrap and refrigerate until cold (preferably overnight).
+- Cover with plastic wrap and refrigerate until cold (preferably overnight).